Still Life (2013 film): Plot

 Stoke's funeral is attended by all the people John contacted throughout the film on his behalf; Stoke's military mates in their dress berets, the homeless men, his former girlfriend and his two daughters and grandchild.
-Kelly occasionally looks around for John but does not recognise his coffin as it passes by.
-As Stoke's funeral party leaves Kelly looks over and sees attendants putting the last dirt on a new grave, again not knowing that it is John's.
+Kelly occasionally looks around for John, and is momentarily struck when in doing so she notices the anonymous funeral procession with no mourners, unaware that it is John's.
+As Stoke's funeral party leaves Kelly looks over and sees attendants putting the last dirt on a new grave.

-After May's funeral attendants depart, the ghost of Billy Stoke and of the other people whose cases John worked on while he was still alive begin to appear in the cemetery en masse and walk towards John's grave.
+After John's funeral attendants depart, the ghost of Billy Stoke and of the other people whose cases John worked on while he was still alive begin to appear in the cemetery en masse and gather around John's grave.